-Need a Sexual Assault Attorney?
-Denver Lawyer M. Colin Bresee
+Need a Sexual Assault Lawyer?

 If you find yourself or a loved one facing sexual assault charges, there’s no doubt that the situation is confusing, intimidating and overwhelming.
-Known as an aggressive sexual assault attorney, Denver lawyer M. Colin Bresee has successfully represented hundreds of cases.
+Known as an aggressive sexual assault lawyer, Denver attorney M. Colin Bresee has successfully represented hundreds of cases.
 These cases can be won or lost in the first seven days after the arrest.
 You need an attorney who has dedicated the bulk of their practice to aggressively defending just these crimes.

-Let’s face it – no one ever thinks they’ll need a sexual assault lawyer.
-Denver attorney M. Colin Bresee offers almost 20 years experience as a former prosecutor turned defense attorney.
+Let’s face it – no one ever thinks they’ll need a sexual assault attorney.
+M. Colin Bresee offers almost 20 years experience as a former prosecutor turned defense attorney.
 These cases are unique to our justice system.
 The majority of these cases carry an indeterminate sentencing.
 This means that each charge can put you in prison for the rest of your natural life.
 The Courts and the prosecutor will treat you as guilty until you are proven innocent and will work together to immediately restrict your life and livelihood.

 Many people hope that an attorney who does not have the extensive experience or a public defender will get them through a sex offense case.
 These cases are very complex and are frequently won or lost on the details.
 Every District Attorney’s Office has a “sex crimes” unit.
 These units have unlimited time, the budget for any scientific testing and expert testimony they need, and the experience to gain any evidentiary, tactical and procedural advantage to convict you.
 These units seem content to obtain convictions because people cannot afford to defend themselves.

-Do not hire on based on price alone.
-Mr. Bresee regrettably receives about a phone call every week from someone who hired an inexpensive criminal attorney and was just convicted.
+Do not hire based on price alone.
+Mr. Bresee regrettably receives a phone call every week from someone who hired an inexpensive criminal attorney and was just convicted.
 Sadly, you frequently get what you pay for – they usually end up with a life sentence in prison.
 If you don’t have the money to do it right the first time, will you have the money to do it over?
 Hire on experience, commitment and an attorney’s proven track record.
 Clients from across the State have experienced exceptional results.

 What You Need to Know NOW About Your Sexual Offense Charge

-It’s True … Even if you’ve already posted your bond, the District Attorney may still attempt to add some or all of the following terms and conditions after you’ve posted your bond.
+It’s true, even if you’ve already posted your bond, the District Attorney may still attempt to add some or all of the following terms and conditions after you’ve posted your bond.